 Update on our services

-Our focus is to keep our urgent and essential care services running.
-Therefore, our Inpatient Unit continues to operate and we are still providing urgent care to patients in their own homes.
+Our Inpatient Unit continues to operate and we are still providing urgent care to patients in their own homes.
 However, for patients with less urgent needs, we are monitoring and keeping in touch via telephone calls and digital consultations.

 Our Family and Carer Support team are continuing to provide much-needed emotional and psychological support.
-Although we have had to stop home visits, we are offering support via telephone calls.
+Although we have had to stop home visits, we are offering telephone support.

 If you’re being supported by the Hospice and have any questions (whether you’re a patient, partner, family member, loved one or carer) please give us a call.
 All the numbers for each of our services can be found here.